jochenalt/Pentapod-Design/docs/assembly.md

 <img width=500 src="../images/assembly-screw-foot-to knee.jpg"/>

-Turn the knee , put the three hexagonal bolts in the knee and assembly the over half of the knee.
+Turn the knee , put the three hexagonal bolts in the knee and assembly the other half of the knee.
 Screw it down.

 <img width=500 src="../images/assembly-put-other-knee-half.jpg"/>